Analyzing Landsea Homes (LSEA) and The Competition

 |Landsea Homes Competitors

-Landsea Homes has a beta of 0.17, suggesting that its share price is 83% less volatile than the S&P 500.
-Comparatively, Landsea Homes’ rivals have a beta of 2.40, suggesting that their average share price is 140% more volatile than the S&P 500.
+Landsea Homes has a beta of 0.24, meaning that its stock price is 76% less volatile than the S&P 500.
+Comparatively, Landsea Homes’ peers have a beta of 2.32, meaning that their average stock price is 132% more volatile than the S&P 500.

-This is a breakdown of current recommendations and price targets for Landsea Homes and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Landsea Homes and its peers, as provided by MarketBeat.com.

 |Sell Ratings